 It has been a long wait for "The Musketeers" since the season 2 finale on 27 March, and it is not going to end soon.
-While we have not received a confirmed date for season 3 premiere, it has been understood that "The Musketeers" will return in January 2016, the release date could be somewhere between 2 and 16 taking the premiere dates of the previous seasons into consideration.
+While we have not received a confirmed date for season 3 premiere, it has been understood that "The Musketeers" will return in January 2016, the release date is somewhere between 2 and 16.

 We do know that the cast and crew are in "Sunny Prague" shooting for the upcoming episodes, and some photos from the set have were released on "The Musketeers" Facebook page in June.
 You can see them here:

 Fans will remember all the key moments from the season 2 finale, including Comte de Rocehfort's (Marc Warren) death, D'artagnan (Lue Pasquaino) and Contance Bonacieux's (Tamla Kari) wedding, Aramis' (Santiago Cabrera) decision to be a priest and the Athos' (Tom Burke) newly appointed captaincy.